 Complaints will be investigated by a KIPP employee who is not involved in the complaint within sixty (60) days of the date the complaint is received.
 The individual or individuals accused of the alleged violation shall be provided notice of the accusations within (10) days of the receipt of the complaint.
 During the initial investigation, the Complainant and the individual or individuals accused will have the opportunity to present additional evidence, including witnesses, to the investigator.
 A written response will be provided to complainant within five (5) business days after the investigation is concluded.
 The response shall contain information about any remedial action taken, if applicable.
-The individual or individuals accused of the alleged violation shall also receive written notice within five (5) business days after the investigation is concluded of the outcome of the investigation as well as any remedial action taken, if applicable.
+The individual or individuals accused of the alleged violation shall also receive written notice within five (5) business days after the investigation is concluded any remedial action taken, if applicable are used as any remedial action taken, if applicable.

 Step 2: If the Complainant or the Individual or Individuals accused of the violation wishes to appeal this decision, he or she may submit a signed statement of appeal to the School Leader, Mrs. Cooper, within five (5) business days after receipt of initial response to the complaint.
 The School Leader or her designee shall meet with all parties involved, provide an opportunity to submit additional evidence, including the opportunity to present witnesses, and investigate further if necessary within thirty (30) days of the receipt of the appeal.
 The School Leader will respond in writing to the complaint within five (5) business days after the investigation is completed.
 The response shall contain information about any remedial action taken, if applicable.
-The individual or individuals accused of the alleged violation shall also receive written notice within five (5) business days after the investigation is concluded of the outcome of the investigation as well as any remedial action taken, if applicable.
+The individual or individuals accused of the alleged violation shall also receive written notice within five (5) business days after the investigation as well as any remedial action taken, if applicable.